taivop/talks/README.md

 If you'd like to invite me to speak, please shoot me an email at [taivo@pungas.ee](mailto:taivo@pungas.ee).

+## Talks

-Below is a list of all public speaking gigs I've done, ordered most recent to oldest.
+Below is a list of all public speaking gigs I've done, ordered from most recent to oldest.

 If the list below does not display properly (especially on mobile) please view it [in Google Sheets](https://docs.google.com/spreadsheets/d/1-g5s00HZbmamy2Rr_kb45fZ2zQCls-g-MEEL8kDnzBI/edit?usp=sharing).